osguild/osguild/CONTRIBUTING.md

 ## Project Setup

 This project uses Node 22.8.0.
-To install Node, we recommend using [`nvm`](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)
+To install Node, we recommend using [`nvm`](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

+Once you have `nvm` installed, run the following command:

+`nvm use`

 To get started, you'll need [PNPM installed](https://pnpm.io/installation).
 Run `pnpm install` in the root directory of the project to install dependencies for each project.
 To start the server, you'll want to have the [AWS SAM CLI installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).